On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D

 \subsection{Previous works and main results}

 The local existence and blow-up criteria of strong solution of system \eqref{original} with $Ro=1$ and without rotation have been established in \cite{ChaeN} in Sobolev space $H^3$.
-Because inviscid non-conducting Boussinesq equations are formed by incompressible Euler equations coupling with advective scalar equation, they share lots of features of Euler equations \cite{BKM, kato1972, ponce_1985, TR}.
+The inviscid non-conducting Boussinesq equations are constructed by incompressible Euler equations coupling with an advective scalar equation.
+Hence the Boussinesq system have some common features of Euler equations \cite{BKM, kato1972, ponce_1985, TR}.
 For the last two equations in \eqref{original} in 2-D, together with the additional condition $\textbf{u}=(-\p_y (-\Delta)^{-1/2}\theta, \p_x (-\Delta)^{-1/2}\theta)$, they form the famous inviscid surface quasi-geostrophic (SQG) equation.
-One can see recent works on 2-D SQG equation \cite{FLR} for the spin of an almost-sharp front, \cite{KRYZ} for the finite singularity formation, \cite{BSV} for nonuniqueness of weak solutions, \cite{CIN} for inviscid limite and \cite{CGI, CCG} for global existence of smooth solution.
-The global existence of strong solution in Sobolev space for Boussinesq equations with zero-dissipation is still a widely open problem.
+One can refer to some recent works on 2-D SQG equation \cite{FLR} for the spin of an almost-sharp front, \cite{KRYZ} for the singularity formation in finite time , \cite{BSV} for nonuniqueness of weak solutions, \cite{CIN} for the zero-viscosity limit and \cite{CGI, CCG} for the global existence of smooth solutions.

-In view of the well-posedness theory for Boussinesq system with full or partial dissipation, there are extensive progresses.
-The global existence theory of 2-D Boussinesq equations with either the zero diffusivity or the zero viscosity has been established by Chae \cite{chae2006}.
+In view of the well-posedness theory for Boussinesq system with full or partial dissipation, there are extensive progress.
+The global existence theory of 2-D Boussinesq equations with either zero diffusivity or zero viscosity has been established by Chae \cite{chae2006}.
 Cao and Wu \cite{Caowu} proved the existence of global solution in $H^2(\mathbb{R}^2)$ for anisotropic Boussinesq system with only vertical dissipation.
-And then the smoothness condition on the initial data has been weaken in the work \cite{Lititi}.
+Then the regularity on the initial data for the global existence theory has been relaxed in the work \cite{Lititi}.
 More recently, Chen and Hou \cite{CH} proved the finite time singularity formation of $C^{1,\alpha}$ solution for the 2-D Boussinesq equation.
-For more well-posedness theory on anisotropic Boussineq systerm, we refer to \cite{AH, DP1, DP2, houli, KM, LPZ} and references therein.
+For more well-posedness theory of the Boussinesq system with anisotropic dissipation, we refer to \cite{AH, DP1, DP2, houli, KM, LPZ} and references therein.